tkdevops-commit/riskwise/README.md

 Tools under considerations:

-	1. Risk Matrix: Determine the sverity of risk
+	1. Risk Matrix: Determine the sverity of risk.
  	2. PEST Analysis: Examine the political, economical, social and techonological environments.
   	3. SWOT Analysis: Determine the organisations internatal and external advantages and disadvantages.
     5. Business Impact Analysis: access the impact of disruption